Vilcek Foundation awards $250,000 in prizes to immigrant dancers and choreographers

 Soledad Barrio, Tatiana Desardouin, Tamisha Guy, and Leonardo Sandoval receive the 2022 Vilcek Foundation Prizes in Dance.

 NEW YORK, Sept.
-7, 2021 /PRNewswire/ -- The Vilcek Foundation announces the recipients of the 2022 Vilcek Foundation Prizes in the Arts and Humanities, a part of the Vilcek Foundation Prizes Program.
+7, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The Vilcek Foundation announces the recipients of the 2022 Vilcek Foundation Prizes in the Arts and Humanities, a part of the Vilcek Foundation Prizes Program.
 In 2022, the Vilcek Foundation Prizes in the Arts and Humanities are awarded in dance.

 In 2022, the Vilcek Foundation is awarding four prizes in dance.
 The main prize—the Vilcek Prize in Dance—includes a cash award of $100,000.
 Three smaller awards—the Vilcek Prizes for Creative Promise in Dance—each include a cash award of $50,000.
 The prizes are part of the foundation's work to recognize and celebrate immigrants' contributions to intellectual and cultural life in the United States.